 Biking, Boating, Camping, Fishing, Hiking, Hunting, Picnicking, OHV Riding, Scenic Drives, Winter Rec – Cross Country Skiing, Snowmobiling, Snowshoeing

-Grand Mesa Scenic Byway – A 63 mile highway connecting the quiet town of Cedaredge (near Delta) with I-70 near Mesa to the north.
+The Grand Mesa Scenic Byway is a 63 mile highway connecting the quiet town of Cedaredge (near Delta) with I-70 near Mesa to the north.
 It climbs from the valley to over 11,000 on top the mesa.
 An 11 mile detour along the byway leads to the Lands End Observatory, which gazes 6,000 feet below.
 Campgrounds and primitive car camping exist along the way.

 Motor Vehicle Use Maps: Large, PDF’s from the USFS.
 They show forest service roads and where dispersed camping is permitted.